Jagath01234/website-analyzer/README.md

 ![img_2.png](img_2.png)
 - Summary metrics has added to the service as a middleware.

-## Limitations
+## Limitations & Possible improvements
 - User validation has not been implemented and need to implement using an auth service and a auth validation middleware.
 - Only the compile time configuration is implemented for the project as of today.
+Better to implement some external configurations using config services like ETCD.
+- Does not support extended analysis for the javascript functionalities.

 ## License
 - This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).